Aaron-Bopp/TIM/30_Topics/32_Terms/Initial singularity.md

 #### <s class="topic-title">[[Initial singularity]]</s>

+#TO/EXPLORE/RESEARCH this is an outdated idea

-The unavoidable impossibility at the beginning of the [[universe]] that we cannot avoid.
+The unavoidable impossibility at the beginning of the [[universe]].
 This theory is a result of observing [[cosmic microwave background radiation]] and reverse-engineering the state of the universe all the way back to [[the Big Bang]].

 > [!wikipedia] [Initial singularity](https://en.wikipedia.org/wiki/Initial%20singularity)
 >